lsst-sqre/sqr-011/index.rst

 so.
 However our users are unhappy with the Docushare user experience, hence why we do not depend it to be the sole index of our documentation.

+While we support authors who wish to write documents in the LSST the Doc platform,

 Technical Notes
 ===============